pfsense/docs/source/general/can-i-sell-pfsense.rst

 The |license| only applies to the software and **not** the pfSense name and logo, which are trademarks and may not be used without a license.
-Reading and understanding the `RCL Terms and Conditions`_ document is required before one considers selling pfSense Software.
+Reading and understanding the `trademark policy`_ document is required before one considers selling pfSense Software.

 Contributing Back to the Project